batsteve/ferocious-cucumber/README.md

 Run main_sample.m in the latest version of Matlab to produce QRS surface plots for the toy models.

 Run /Review Branch/main_optimization.m for the MMT analysis code, and /Review Branch/main_kolm_opt.m for the Kolmogorov analysis code.
-These scripts will require large sample data sets:  contact sguth@mit.edu for instructions.
+These scripts will require large sample data sets, simulate the datasets by running main.m in each corresponding subfolder.